iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/KL Convergence Framework Part I.md

 ---
 ### **Consequences of (H2), (H1)**

+With just **(H2)**, continuity of the function on its domain, and the fact that it's bounded below, we can gather some powerful results about the behavior of the sequence produce by the PPM.
+The proposition below gives major results of this section.

 #### **Proposition 1 | The PPM sequence**
 > Let the sequence $(x_k)_{k \ge0}$ complies with the Definition of PPM.
 > Let $\omega(x_0)$ denotes the cluster point of the sequence.